Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 rule also happens to define a C preprocessor macro specific to this

-will already include the standard C
+object file.
+Note pkgcflags will already include the standard C

-preprocessor definitions as well as the ones in PRJ_DEFINES
+preprocessor definitions as well as the ones in PRJ_DEFINES.

-macro and similar for other build targets are shown in
+The pkgcflags macro and similar for other build targets are shown in

 the table below.
-All of these are defined in rules.vc
+All of these are defined in rules.vc and expand to

 the appropriate compiler switches and flags based on the build